InfoSecDion/DISA-STIG-ID-WN10-UR-000090/README.md

-# DISA STIG ID: WN10-UR-000090
+# DISA STIG ID: WN10-UR-000090 - Deny log on through Remote Desktop Services must be configured.

 ## Synopsis
-This PowerShell script ensures that the maximum size of the Windows Application event log is at least 32768 KB (32 MB).
+This PowerShell script configures the "Deny log on through Remote Desktop Services" (SeDenyRemoteInteractiveLogonRight) user right with the specified accounts and groups, as required by STIG WN10-UR-000090.

 ## Notes